Artist Bio and other such random info...

-I do a bunch of different stuff, but my main gig for the last 15 years has been making art out of license plates.
+I do a bunch of different stuff, but my main gig for the last 21 years has been making art out of license plates.
 I have also dabbled in acting.
 I hosted a home makeover show for HGTV.
-I did stand up for a while.
-A few years ago I moved to Boulder and started a company that makes an all-natural sports drink.
+I did stand up comedy for a while.
+Back in 2011 I moved to Boulder and started a company that makes an all-natural sports drink (www.skratchlabs.com).
 You know, because that's not a competitive market at all.
 I like to keep things interesting is what I'm saying.
-Most recently, I opened a small restaurant in the mountains of Northern California, food + drink. (www.thefoodanddrink.com) It's closed now (too small and too seasonal a town) and in 2020, just a few weeks before Covid hit, I opened a place in Reno, NV.
+In 2015, I opened a small restaurant in the mountains of Northern California, food + drink. (www.thefoodanddrink.com) It's closed now (too small and too seasonal a town) and in 2020, just a few weeks before Covid hit, I opened a place in Reno, NV.
 Yelped named us that #12 restaurant in the country for 2021, but I have since sold it and moved on to, well, still working on what's next.

 And just in case you're a producer or a director looking for an inexpensive actor, or a reasonably priced host (hey, I've got experience at that), let me know that, too.